Unleash/unleash/website/docs/sdks/index.md

 ### Client-side SDKs

-Before using frontend SDKs we recommend setting up [Unleash Proxy](unleash-proxy.md) for security, user privacy and performance reasons.
+Before using front-end SDKs, we recommend setting up the [Unleash Proxy](unleash-proxy.md) for security, user privacy, and performance reasons.

 :::info Direct connection